arendd/bh-europe_2025_metrics/paper/paper.md

 ## ELIXIR-CZ
 The interim KPIs evaluation for Czech infrastructures follows the methodology (Methodology for international peer-review assessment of large research infrastructures of the Czech Republic) published by the Ministry of Education, Youth and Sports.

-The KPI portfolio complies with RACER criteria but services do not need to provide all KPIs.
+The KPI portfolio complies with RACER criteria [@citesAsRelated:RACER] but services do not need to provide all KPIs.
 The RACER criteria are as follows:

 * **Relevant** (i.e. closely linked to the objectives of large research infrastructure over a particular period of time)
 * **Accepted** (i.e. adopted by the large research infrastructure and Ministry of Education, Youth and Sports, otherwise there would be a limited implementation)